 “Gaining confidence and improving your balance through exercise can help,” Dr. Brown says.
 “Many people also find that having a cane or walker makes them feel more secure, and that they are more independent and adventurous with the assistive device.”

-- 6 Best Exercises for Balance and Stability
+- 6 Best Balance Exercises for Better Stability

 - 6 Questions to Ask Your Doctor After a Fall-Related Injury